 Cocktail and semi-formal usually mean the same type of wedding attire.
 The couple wants you to be comfortable but dressed up for the occasion.
 It falls between casual and formal, which means that women have more flexibility and options.
 Cocktail dresses, sophisticated separates, pantsuits, and even tropical maxi dresses may work for these elegant occasions that are slightly dressed down.

 The couple wants you to know that the attire is casual, which means bring your style and wear it appropriately for the location and weather.
-You may wear a sundress or cocktail dress to these events with a sandal or flat shoe.
+So, if you are wondering what to wear to a casual wedding: You may wear a sundress or cocktail dress to these events with a sandal or flat shoe.
 Straps and strapless dresses also work for these less formal weddings.

 Come as You Are